How to Catch Environment Variable Errors Early

 Linting for Common Issues

-Automated linting catches formatting and syntax problems before they cause runtime issues:
+Automated linting catches formatting and syntax problems before they break things:

 npx env-sentinel lint --file .env